Polo (confectionery): History

-Polo mints were developed by Rowntree's in 1939, after manufacturing Life Savers during World War 2 under licence. but their introduction to the market was delayed until 1947, by the onset of the Second World War.
-Polo fruits followed soon afterward.
+Polo mints were developed by Rowntree's, after their war-time licence to manufacture Life Savers expired.
+Polo fruits followed soon afterwards.
 Company legend is that the name is derived from 'polar' and its implied cool freshness.

 Varieties

-Over the years Rowntree and Nestlé have come up with variations of the original Polo mint.
+Rowntree's and Nestlé have come up with variations of the original Polo mint.
 Some of these have been successes, whereas others have failed.
 None has been as successful as the original Polo mint.